Think of weekly meal planning for one (or two) as setting up a buffet in three categories:

 Code recipe title fields with washi to confirm a fast, flexible meal plan.

 O.f.O.'s refillable Sheets layout was styled for efficient weekly meal planning, not tedious data entry.
-The Ingredient Inventory Gallery-Notepad area replaces line item inventory entry, so there are no self generating shopping lists to edit.
+The Ingredient Inventory Image Gallery-Notepad area alleviates the need for line item inventory entry, so there are no self generating shopping lists to edit.
 However, the planner is set up to do some pretty cool stuff...

-For paper planner lovers like me, O.f.O.'s undated notebook layout comes with fun, functional stickers and space for doodling delicious ideas; plus pouches and pockets for holding pens, recipe cards, receipts, cash & bank cards, and more.
+For paper planner lovers like me, O.f.O.'s undated notebook layout will come with fun, functional stickers and space for doodling delicious ideas; plus pouches and pockets for holding pens, recipe cards, receipts, cash & bank cards, and more.

 I recommend hybrid paper-digital recipe collecting for everyone.
 It's so nice to have recipe cards within reach in the kitchen!